The Ultimate guide to the best hot chocolate Paris has to offer

 If you have several days or even a couple of weeks to explore Paris, then by all means split up your hot chocolate moments so each day gets its own experience.

-But if youโre a real chocolate lover and want to make an event out of it, then start your crawl at Angelina in the morning, work your way through the Marais (Carette and Jacques Genin) before heading north to Montmartre and finally circling back to Saint-Germain.
-I’d recommend, if youโre traveling with kids, sprinkle in a few playground stops or let them burn off some energy in the jardin des Tuileries or Place des Vosges.
-Isn’t it crazy that you could actually spend a whole day (and probably write a good book) focusing on all the best places to find a cup of hot chocolate in Paris?!
+But if you’re a real chocolate lover and want to make an event out of it, then start your crawl at Angelina in the morning, work your way through the Marais (Carette and Jacques Genin) before heading north to Montmartre and finally circling back to Saint-Germain.

-Some of these drinks are really rich, so Iโd recommend sharing with a friend, partner, or family member to keep up your stamina, if youโre worried about making it to the end of such an indulgent crawl!
+Some of these drinks are really rich, so I’d recommend sharing with a friend, partner, or family member to keep up your stamina, if you’re worried about making it to the end of such an indulgent crawl!

 As a portrait photographer, I love how each stop offers something unique.
-You get vibrant neighborhoods, grand historic interiors, and even chic modern designs.ย
+You get vibrant neighborhoods, grand historic interiors, and even chic modern designs.

 As a mom, I appreciate that these cozy moments help us slow down and savor the magic of Paris.
-Itโs all about spending time with the ones you love and creating memories that will last a lifetime.
-So grab your camera, bundle up, and treat yourself to the best hot chocolate in the city of love.ย
+It’s all about spending time with the ones you love and creating memories that will last a lifetime.
+So grab your camera, bundle up, and treat yourself to the best hot chocolate in the city of love.

 Click below to check out a map of my top hot chocolate spots in Paris: